dnd2/learngit/English.md

 The Delaware teen has been dancing for ten years and she is breaking down barriers with her body confidence.

 “Seeing a chubbier dancer go out on stage people think she can't do everything," she said.
 "Then they see me dance, and they see I can do what everyone else can and they are all surprised."

+**tenacious**
+if you are tenacious, you are very determined and do not give up easily.

+*She is very tenacious and will work hard and long to achieve objectives.

+**invigorate**

+If something invigorates you. it makes you feel more energetic.

+*Take a deep breath in to invigorate you.